-France v Australia
+No French anxiety despite absences - Deschamps

 - However, the reigning world champions have won their first match in just three of the past 12 World Cups (D4, L5) - the exceptions were Germany in 1994 and Brazil in both 1998 and 2006.

-- France have won only one of their last six matches (D2, L3), including two defeats to Denmark.
+- France have won only one of their past six matches (D2, L3), including two defeats to Denmark.

 Australia